-- 1. Changes in balances: the Agent communicates changes in balances to be made in each account and at the Settlement Agent for the purposes of the corporate action, as established in the Iberclear procedures. - 2.
-Account entries: on the date on which the corporate action is to be registered, Iberclear sends the PTI and the Settlement Agents the registration/deregistration movements to be made in the Central Register for each account and settlement agent involved in the corporate action.
-Iberclear will associate those movements to the information of reference: type of corporate action; reference of the action; security to which the action refers; and date of entry in the Central Register. - 3.
-Owner data: on the settlement date, the Settlement Agents will inform the PTI of the ownership and the volume corresponding to each client participating in the action, with the detailed references.
+- 1. Changes in balances: the Agent communicates changes in balances to be made in each account and by the Settling Entities for the purposes of the corporate action, as established in the Iberclear procedures. - 2.
+Account entries: on the date on which the corporate action is to be registered, Iberclear sends the PTI and the Settling Entities the registration/deregistration movements of securities balances to be made in the Central Register for each account and settling entity involved in the corporate action.
+Iberclear will associate those movements with the information of reference: type of corporate action; reference of the action; security to which the action refers; and date of entry in the Central Register.

+3. Owner data: on the settlement date, the Settling Entities will inform the PTI of the ownership and the volume corresponding to each client participating in the action, with the detailed references.
 The PTI will register this information.
-Ownership data will only need to be communicated in the case of transactions in general third-party accounts.
+Ownership data will only need to be communicated in the case of transactions in client omnibus accounts.